wvdschel/llamaland/README.md

-# Compute Maestro
+# Llamaland

-Compute maestro is an orchestration tool for hosting different AI and other compute intense services on a single machine.
+Llamaland is an orchestration tool for hosting different AI models and services on a single machine.

 ## Installation

-Currently, there are no packaged releases for Compute Maetro.
-You can install the latest development version of Compute Maestro using `go install`:
+Currently, there are no packaged releases for Llamaland.
+You can install the latest development version of Llamaland using `go install`:

     ```
-    go install github.com/compute-maestro/compute-maestro@master
+    go install github.com/wvdschel/llamaland@master
     ```

 ## Planned features